 The environment is unique to each site and there are never any surprises.

-The day I had to do the redesign, the site was under maintenance for one or two hours at most.
+The day I had to do the redesign, the site was down for one or two hours at most.

-This step was very easy because I didn't have to do any migration.
-Since the Divi Builder allows import and export complete layoutsIt was a piece of cake!
+This step was very simple as I did not have to migrate.
+Since the Divi Builder allows import and export complete layoutsIt was a breeze!

-The good surprise in my case is that the removal of BeTheme and its Muffin Builder has led to the total removal of all my content.
+The good surprise in my case is that the removal of BeTheme and its Muffin Builder resulted in the total removal of all my content.

 That's why I NEVER use a page builder to build my articles, I only use it to design my pages.

-In other cases, if you use page builders like Divi Builder or Visual Composer, when you decide to do without them, these plugins will leave stigmas in your content, you will then see shortcodes appearing all over the place, look at the following screenshot instead:
+In other cases, if you use page builders such as Divi Builder or Visual Composer, when you decide to do without them, these plugins will leave stigmata in your content, you will see shortcodes appearing everywhere:

 Improve the experience and fix any bugs.